 Believe it or not, you can make your speech and language therapy homework engaging for any age student.
 To keep them interested, there’s no better place to turn than technology.

 Have the student make a list of adjectives that describe the activity, each step they took, what it felt like, and how they felt before and after.
-Then, have them form these words into complete sentences that they can then use in articulation exercise.
-It’s a creative way to not only engage your SLP students, but also get to know their world a little better.
+Then, have them form these words into complete sentences that they can then use in articulation exercises.
+It’s a creative way to not only engage your SLP students but also get to know their world a little better.

 Use Wikis to Stimulate Their Imaginations and Enhance Their Speech Skills